Santo Domingo Metro: Line 2

 In the presidential elections that took place on May 16, 2008, President Fernández was re-elected for his second consecutive term.
 However, long before his re-election, companies that specialize in studying land composition had begun drilling holes specifically around the area at which Line 2 (along Avenida John F. Kennedy, a major throughway in the city that turns into Duarte Highway, connecting the city with Santiago) was being built.

 Line 2 runs east–west under Avenida John F. Kennedy from the westernmost metropolitan stretch of the city to the eastern part of the city and intersect Line 1 in the heart of the city.
 The line was originally planned to be underground in its entire 22 km course.
 Line 2 will cost about three times more than Line 1 to complete because of its length and rising prices.
 The economic burden that it would place on the national budget caused the decision, which was officially announced in September 2009, to construct it in two phases.

 The first phase was planned to be from Los Alcarrizos to Puente de la 17, where it crosses the first line.
 A second phase was planned to complete the line from Puente de la 17 to San Isidro, in the eastern portion of Santo Domingo Este.
 Later, the project has been reduced to ensure the conclusion and operation of a second line by the end of the 2008-2012 presidential term and line 2 was starting to operate from station María Montez at Avenida Gregorio Luperón to the station Eduardo Brito before Puente de la 17, at Avenida Francisco del Rosario Sánchez.

 Line 2 opened on April 1, 2013.
 An approval for an eastern expansion of the second line from Eduardo Brito to Concepción Bona was issued January 2014, and construction began on April 1, 2014.
 The extension was completed and was officially opened on August 8, 2018.
-The western extension from Avenida Luperon to Los Alcarrizos is under construction since 2022 and should be opened end of 2025.
-It will be mainly elevated to reduce costs and shorting implementing time.
+The western extension from Avenida Luperon to Los Alcarrizos started construction in 2022.
+It is mainly elevated to reduce costs and shorting implementing time.
+The extension opened on 25 February 2026.

+Téléferico

+The Teleférico de Santo Domingo is an aerial cable car urban transit system operated as part of the Santo Domingo Metro.
+As of 2026, the system consists of two operative lines plus a third line under construction.